osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-With this context menu action it is possible to search around specific location on the map.
+With this context menu action, it is possible to search around a specific location on the map.

 Read more about [search](../search/index.md) functionality.